-After giving effect to our sale of shares of common stock in this offering at an assumed initial public offering price of \$17.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of June 30, 2019 would have been \$322.6 million, or \$7.70 per share.
-This represents an immediate increase in net tangible book value of \$2.12 per share to existing stockholders and an immediate dilution in net tangible book value of \$9.30 per share to purchasers of common stock in this offering.
+After giving effect to our sale of shares of common stock in this offering at the initial public offering price of \$18.00 per share, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of June 30, 2019 would have been \$331.0 million, or \$7.90 per share.
+This represents an immediate increase in net tangible book value of \$2.32 per share to existing stockholders and an immediate dilution in net tangible book value of \$10.10 per share to purchasers of common stock in this offering.
 Dilution per share to new investors represents the difference between the amount per share paid by purchasers of shares of common stock in this offering and the pro forma as adjusted net tangible book value per share of common stock immediately after completion of this offering.
 The following table illustrates this dilution on a per share basis: